What to do

 Taking care of your kids and playdates

 Playdates outside are safer.
 See current numbers of people allowed away from home.
-It is hard for children to keep 6 feet apart from each other.
-If they are older than 2, they must wear a face covering.
+If they are older than 2, they should wear a face covering outdoors.

 - Universities and colleges